 In reality, with current policy not expected to meet the UN targets, we are actually on a concerning trajectory of 2 to 3°C warming.
 According to the study, warming at this rate is likely to trigger up to 10 of the earth’s tipping elements to exceed their thresholds, resulting in “abrupt, irreversible, and dangerous impacts with serious implications for humanity.”

-The scientists hope the gravity of these findings will provide governing bodies, the international community, and also the average individual with “a compelling reason to limit additional warming as much as possible.”
+The group state that the study’s findings provide “a compelling reason to limit additional warming as much as possible.”

 The study reveals what different versions of our future might look like